ankitjha2311/MerchantContract/README.md

-# OneOBit_Assignment
-sample contract with the following specs:
+# Merchat contract with the following specs:

     1. State variables:
         1. Merchant